ochrons/scalajs-spa-tutorial/README.md

 js.enablePlugins(SbtWeb)
 ```

-Because `sbt-less` and other `sbt-web` plugins are heavily related to Play framework, we'll need to do some additional configuration to make it work with
+Because `sbt-less` and other `sbt-web` plugins are heavily related to the Play framework, we'll need to do some additional configuration to make it work with
 our simple tutorial.
 We'll be storing LESS files under `src/main/assets` to keep them separated from directly copied resources.

 ```scala